Adolescent Health and Development

 Disability

 Around 400 million people in developing countries live with a disability, outnumbering most other marginalized groups.
-More than 200 million are children and youth. [read more]
+More than half are children and youth. [read more]

 Gender Equity and Men's Participation